dhairs/College-Notes/Semesters/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Hardware/Digital Design and Logic Gates.md

 ### Combinational Logic/Circuits

 A combinational circuit's output is dependent on the current value of the inputs, without any regard to the past values or results.
+If represented as a graph, combinational logic would be a directed, acyclic graph.
+It holds no memory.

 So far, we've talked about combinational logic gates, they are the building blocks for combinational circuits, described by Boolean Expressions.